rundeck/docs/en/administration/security/authentication.md

 This configuration requires some additional setup to enable:

-1. The file `WEB-INF/web.xml` inside the war contents **must** be modified to remove the `<auth-constraint>` element.
-This disables the behavior which causes the Container to trigger its authentication mechanism when a user browses to a Rundeck page requiring authorization.

-2. Apache HTTPD and Tomcat must be configured to communicate so that a list of User Roles is sent to Tomcat as a request Attribute with the given "attributeName".
+1. Apache HTTPD and Tomcat must be configured to communicate so that a list of User Roles is sent to Tomcat as a request Attribute with the given "attributeName".

 For Tomcat and Apache HTTPd with `mod_proxy_ajp`, here are some additional instructions: